What is this site for?

 What is sortition and why is it used?

 This is a very brief description, and the process of applying sortition effectively in any particular context or country has to be worked out.
 People have to get used to it, and then it will seem normal.
+The Canadian organisation MASS LBP has produced a detailed manual on running such a process, full of ideas which can be adapted to local circumstances.

 Won’t it be difficult for people to take part?